ilsefeenstra/NLP_3/README.md

-# OpenAI API Quickstart - Python example app
+# NLP Assignment 3 - Coffee Talk Starters Generator

-This is a coffee talk starter generator app.
+This is a Coffee Talk Starters Generator app.
 The app is based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup